-2015 Annual Drinking Water Quality Report

-For

-Town of Sterling Water Department Sterling, Massachusetts PWS ID # 2282000
+2016 Annual Drinking Water Quality Report For Town of Sterling Water Department Sterling, Massachusetts PWS ID # 2282000

-This report includes water quality data for 2015.
-In 2016, as we continue to serve the residents of Sterling, our goal is to provide our customers with high quality drinking water that meets all state and federal standards for quality and safety.
+This report includes water quality data for 2016.
+In 2017, as we continue to serve the residents of Sterling, our goal is to provide our customers with high quality drinking water that meets all state and federal standards for quality and safety.
 We have made significant investments in infrastructure repair and testing.
 The Massachusetts Department of Environmental Protection (MassDEP) periodically inspects our water system for its technical, financial and managerial capacity to provide safe drinking water to you.
+A DEP Sanitary Survey was conducted in 2016.
+Suggestions were made regarding paperwork and have been addressed.
+A second master meter was approved and installed in West Sterling as added protection against pump overrun.
 To ensure that we provide the highest quality of water available, the Sterling Water Department has three Massachusetts certified water operators who oversee the routine operations of the system.